M-RCBG SENIOR FELLOW-LED STUDY GROUPS

 In addition to undertaking independent research projects that culminate in a journal article or book, Senior Fellows lead Study Groups for HKS students.

 Study Groups led by 2019-20 Senior Fellows will be posted below as they are announced.
-Registration is not necessary and all are welcome to attend.

 To view previously offered study groups, please see the study group archive.